Updated: Nov 9

 Watch the video linked here, which shows colorized footage of people in the streets of Berlin two months after Germany surrendered.
-Every person you you see in this film lost members of their family in war.
-Notice the physical condition of the city.
-Then notice how the people are dressed and how they carry themselves.
+Every person you see in this film lost members of their family in World War II.
+Compare the physical condition of the city to how the people are dressed and how they carry themselves.
 What is the predominant expression on everyone's faces?
-Is it anger, bitterness, despair, and hatred?
+Is it anger, bitterness, despair, or hatred?
 Or is it hope?

 Another benefit of having hope is it engenders gratitude.
 Gratitude is documented by countless studies to provide the following affects: